guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 	- The method is fully generic since it applies to any (valid), even non-Hermitian, correlation kernel :math:`\mathbf{K}`.
 	- Each sample costs :math:`\mathcal{O}(N^3)`.
-	- Nevertheless, the connexion between the chain rule on sets and Cholesky-type factorization is nicely supported by the surprising simplicty to implement the corresponding sampler.
+	- Nevertheless, the link between the chain rule on sets and Cholesky-type factorization is nicely supported by the surprisingly simple implementation of the corresponding generic sampler.

 	.. code-block:: python